 - If you are an academic year faculty employee, you do not accrue vacation time.

-- Check when CSU Stanislaus schedules its holidays.
+- Check when Stanislaus State schedules its holidays.

 - If you have a question about your leave rights or obligations, check with the Offices of Faculty Affairs, and the appropriate section of the Unit 3 Collective Bargaining Agreement.